-Sharon Saunders serves as Vice President for Advancement and University Relations at Houston Baptist University, where she is responsible to the President for strategic direction and leadership for all advancement and development areas, as well as alumni relations.
+Sharon Saunders serves as Vice President for Advancement and University Relations at Houston Baptist University, where she oversees all facets of fundraising initiatives including Seize the Moment, the University’s capital campaign.
+She is responsible to the President for strategic direction and leadership for all advancement and development areas, as well as alumni relations.
 In addition, her responsibilities include overseeing University events and conferences, as well as special projects and initiatives.
-She serves as a member of the President’s Executive Council leadership team.
+She serves as a member of the President’s Executive Council leadership team and numerous institutional committees.

 Saunders also serves as the Executive Director of The Guild, a group of civic-minded, dedicated Christian women of many denominations whose mission is to serve the President and the University.
-Since 1995, The Guild has contributed more than $1.7 million to HBU for graduate scholarships in education and theology, special projects, and The Guild Institute in Christian Family Studies.
-The Guild has provided a total of 212 annual awards to new and continuing recipients and 37 endowed scholarships.
+Since 1995, The Guild has contributed more than $2 million to HBU for graduate scholarships in education and theology, special projects, and The Guild Institute in Christian Family Studies.
+The Guild has awarded 60 endowed scholarships as well as 324 annual scholarships.
 The Guild Institute in Christian Family Studies was launched to support projects, lectures, and activities that strengthen the Christian family.

 Saunders was honored as one of “Houston’s 50 Most Influential Women of 2015” by Houston Woman Magazine.
 She was recognized for her work at HBU, as well as her work in other organizations and community endeavors.